TomasVDN/Genetic-Algorithms-and-Evolutionary-Computing-B-KUL-H02D1A/README.md

-# PracticumGAPhase2
-The solo part of the Genetic Algorithms project
+# Practicum Genetic Algorithms

+An implementation of a genetic algorithm to solve the TSP (travelling salesman problem).
+Part of the course Genetic Algorithms and Evolutionary Computing (B-KUL-H02D1A) of the KULeuven.

+Uses numba & numpy libraries.